osrf/gazebo_tutorials/quick_start/tutorial.md

 1. [Install]( http://gazebosim.org/tutorials?tut=install) Gazebo.

 2. Open a terminal.
-On most Ubuntu system you can press `CTRL+ALT+t`
+On most Ubuntu systems you can press `CTRL+ALT+t`

 3. Start Gazebo by entering the following at the command prompt.